 According to the Environmental Protection Agency (EPA), Americans on average spend 90 percent of their time indoors.
-And stagnant indoor environments can trap harmful chemical toxins as well as bacteria, pollen and mold.
-It’s enough to make a person sick (literally).
-But, luckily for mankind, houseplants may offer a solution.
+And indoor environments can be poor, trapping dangerous chemical toxins as well as bacteria, pollens and mold.
+It’s enough to make a person sick.
+But, luckily for man, houseplants can offer a solution.

-People began to realize a few decades ago that as indoor air pollutants build up, they can unleash a variety of health problems.
-Headaches, dizziness, skin rashes and itchy eyes were the most common complaints; however, some conditions were severe enough to require hospitalization.
-Poorly ventilated spaces only seemed to make matters worse.
-To describe the phenomenon, the term ‘sick building syndrome’ was coined.
+A few decades ago, people began noticing that as indoor air pollutants built up, they tended to cause a variety of health problems.
+Headaches, dizziness, skin rashes and itchy eyes were the most common complaints.
+But some conditions were severe enough to require hospitalization.
+To describe the situation, the term ‘sick building syndrome’ was coined.

 Super-insulated, modern buildings can reduce the flow of good air

-In 1989, the National Aeronautics and Space Administration (NASA), together with the Associated Landscape Contractors of America (ALCA) set about trying to determine the cause.
-They conducted a study that produced some surprising results.
-It indicated that the same innovations that had made office spaces and homes more energy efficient had also sealed people in, creating a form of superinsulation that had significantly reduced the flow of good air.
+Consequently, in 1989, the National Aeronautics and Space Administration (NASA), together with the Associated Landscape Contractors of America (ALCA) set about trying to determine the cause.
+They conducted a study that revealed a curious dynamic.
+It indicated that the same innovations that had made homes and workplaces more energy-efficient had also boxed people in.
+This had created a kind of superinsulation that significantly reduced the flow of good air.

 This news was troubling to say the least.
-Through further study, though, NASA came up with a plan.
-They hypothesized that indoor plants might offer a solution.
+Through further research, NASA came up with a plan.
+They hypothesized that houseplants might offer a solution.

-To test their theory, NASA ran experiments over a two-year period with plants, exposing their leaves, roots and soil to indoor airborne chemicals.
+To test their theory, NASA ran experiments with plants over a two-year period, exposing their leaves, roots and soil to typical indoor contaminants.
 The results were startling.
-NASA discovered that through photosynthesis many common houseplants were able to remove large quantities of harmful toxins from the air.
-In fact, houseplants represented a significant tool for solving indoor air pollution problems overall.
+NASA discovered that, through photosynthesis, many common houseplants were able to absorb harmful toxins.
+Most importantly, they dramatically improved the quality of indoor air.

 Indoor plants can remove harmful toxins from the air

-This easy-to-grow succulent is perhaps best known for its healing properties.
-Gel from the plant’s thick, pointed leaves is full of vitamins, enzymes and amino acids which can sooth skin burns and cuts.
+This easy-to-grow succulent is well known for its healing properties.
+Its thick, pointed leaves are full of vitamins, enzymes and amino acids which can sooth burns and cuts.
 Lesser known is that aloe can also absorb toxins that are byproducts of cleaning products and paints.
 It produces brown spots on its leaves when chemical exposure becomes excessive.

 Plant care tip: Aloe likes lots of sunlight and cool temperatures (hovering around 70 degrees.)
 Like all succulents, it prefers dry soil, so avoid frequent watering.

-The bamboo palm, also known as the areca palm, is a small palm that packs a big punch.
-In addition to producing flowers and tiny, orange-red fruit, the multi-stemmed plant is great at filtering out benzene and trichloroethylene (which you may unwittingly bring home with your dry cleaning).
-It is considered superior at clearing out formaldehyde and even xylene, which is present in gasoline, glues and some paints and varnishes.
+It’s not a true bamboo, but bamboo palm (Chamaedorea) packs a punch.
+The multi-stemmed plant is great at filtering out benzene and trichloroethylene (which you may unwittingly bring home with your dry cleaning).
+Moreover, it is considered superior at clearing out formaldehyde and even xylene, which is present in gasoline, glues and some paints and varnishes.